matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Packet sniffing:** The practice of capturing and inspecting data packets across a network

-**Passive packet sniffing:** A type of attack where a malicious actor connects to a network hub and looks at all traffic on the network
+**Passive packet sniffing:** A type of attack where a malicious actor connects to a network hub and looks at all traffic on the network.
+A type of attack where data packets are read in transit

 **Patch update:** A software and operating system update that addresses security vulnerabilities within a program or product

 **Penetration testing:** A simulated attack that helps identify vulnerabilities in systems, networks, websites, applications, and processes

-**Ping of death:** A type of DoS attack caused when a hacker pings a system by sending it an oversized ICMP packet that is bigger than 64KB
+**Ping of death:** A type of DoS attack caused when a hacker pings a system by sending it an oversized ICMP packet that is bigger than 64KB which is the maximum size for a correctly formed ICMP packet

 **Port:** A software-based location that organizes the sending and receiving of data between devices on a network